magkai/CROWN/readme.md

 * MS MARCO and TREC CAR collections can be downloaded from here: https://github.com/daltonj/treccastweb#collection.
 Further tools for prepocessing, like removing duplicates can be found here: https://github.com/gla-ial/trec-cast-tools.

 * Further preprocessing of the MARCO and CAR files is required.
-You can use the file `preprocess_collections.py` in order to create for each passage in the MARCO and the CAR collection a single file `id.txt` where `id` is the respective id used in the corpus.
-These files need to be stored in `data/marco_ids` and `data/car_ids`.
+You can use the file `collection_to_database.py` in order to create database entries in the form of key value pairs consisting of `passage id: passage content` for each passsage in the MARCO and the CAR collections.

 * The Indri search engine is required.
 Information about where to download and how to create index files can be found here: https://sourceforge.net/p/lemur/wiki/Quick%20Start/.
 Index-files need to be created for the MARCO and the CAR corpus.
 The created index data need to be place in `marco_index` and  `car_index` in `data/indri_data`.

-* We created a graph from the MS Marco corpus, where each node is a word in the corpus (without stopwords) and the edges between the nodes are the pmi values between these words.
-For convenience, you can find this graph under `data/graph_data/marco_graph_pmi3_edges.gpickle`.
-Additionally, a dictionary containing all frequencies of words co-occuring in a window of size 3 are provided: `data/graph_data/prox_3.pickle`
+* We created a graph from the MS Marco corpus, where each node is a word in the corpus (without stopwords) and the edges between the nodes are the npmi values between these words.
+These edges can be created using the file `create_graph_edges.py`.

 ### Running CROWN ####

+CROWN consists of two parts:
+* a frontend written in Javascript using REACT JS (the code can be found in `treccast-app`)
-You can run CROWN by starting the Python flask app: `python crown_flask_app.py`.
-Additional parameters need to be provided in JSON format.
-These are defined in the following.
+* a backend written in Python.
+You can run it by starting the Python flask app: `python flask_demo.py`.

+Data is exchanged between the two parts using a RESTful API.
+Parameters are provided in JSON format.
+They are defined in the following.
 For more information about them and our method in general, please refer to our paper.

 ####Parameters for CROWN####